EricomSoftwareLtd/Shield/Kube/README.md

 ![addCluster](https://user-images.githubusercontent.com/24224420/59359118-75771680-8d36-11e9-9ab0-3249f1e15210.png)

 Scroll down to the ``Customize Node Run Command``.
 Select the required check boxes and copy the command.
+For all-in-one, check All.
+For a Cluster-Management Node, check etcd and Control Plane checkboxes.
+For a Worker only Node, check Worker checkbox only.

 Run the copied command in the new node machine.
 Wait until the cluster is ready.
 After the node is joined to the cluster, a green message appears in the bottom of the page.
 Click ``Done``.